Grooming your pubic hair can be harmful to your health.

 And an increasing number are men.

-That’s according to a recent study published in JAMA Dermatology.
+That’s according to a published in JAMA Dermatology.

 Experts say the motives behind this trend include more social pressure to wax, shave, or laser off body hair.

 Indeed, 76 percent of the JAMA survey’s 7,456 overall respondents said they groom their pubic hair.

 Of these, 85 percent were women and 66 percent were men.
 The average age for groomers was 43.

 Researchers said 1,430 of the respondents reported grooming-related injuries.
 That’s about 25 percent of the 5,674 who groom their pubic hair.